Adapted projection operator technique for the treatment of initial correlations: Introduction

 As a consequence, the dynamics of open quantum systems in the presence of initial correlations with the environment has been the object of intense study, even though a general convenient treatment of such dynamics is still missing.
 Mostly, the investigation has been focused on the possibility to define reduced maps at the level of the set of states of the open system only, and, in case, to extend the CPTP property to this scenario \cite{Pechukas1994,Alicki1995,Lindblad1996,Buzek2001,Jordan2007,Modi2012,McCracken2013,Brodutch2013,Buscemi2014,Liu2014,Vacchini2016a,Shabani2016,Schmid2019,Silva2019}.
 What is more, it was shown that specific behaviors of distinguishability quantifiers among quantum states, which can be tomographically reconstructed, can be traced back to the presence \cite{Laine2010,Smirne2010b,Smirne2011,Dajka2011,Wissmann2013,Amato2018} or even to the classical or quantum nature \cite{Gessner2011,Gessner2014} of initial correlations.

 On the other hand, knowing that the open-system dynamics can be described via, possibly CPTP, maps does not mean that one is actually able to evaluate the action of these maps and thus to obtain explicit predictions about physical quantities of interest.
 Perturbative techniques represent a general strategy yielding an explicit characterization of the open-system dynamics that is approximate, but that can be applied in principle to any model and is linked directly to the microscopic features defining the system-environment interaction.
-As relevant examples, let us mention the second-order expansion in the coupling constant of the propagator expressed in the Bargmann coherent-state basis \cite{Halimeh2017}, and the expansion building on the system-environment correlations and leading to coupled reduced system and environmental integro-differential equations \cite{Alipour2020}.
+As relevant examples, let us mention the second-order expansion in the coupling constant of the propagator expressed in the Bargmann coherent-state basis \cite{Halimeh2017}, the expansion building on the system-environment correlations and leading to coupled reduced system and environmental integro-differential equations \cite{Alipour2020}, and the perturbative method tailored to the correlations built up by the previous system-environment interaction \cite{Trushechkin2021}.
 Furthermore, a systematic perturbative approach can be obtained by means of a cumulant expansion \cite{vanKampen1974a,vanKampen1974b} defined via projection operators, which single out the part of the global unitary dynamics that is relevant for the evolution of the open system.
-While the standard method uses projections into product states \cite{Shibata1977,Breuer2002}, correlated-projection techniques can be defined in full generality \cite{Breuer2006,Breuer2007,Huang2020,Riera2021}.
+While the standard method uses projections into product states \cite{Shibata1977,Breuer2002}, correlated-projection techniques can be defined in full generality \cite{Breuer2006,Breuer2007,Mallayya2019,Huang2020,Riera2021,Donvil2021}.